Why Mad Park Art

 Owner · Artist · Creator

-Angela’s creativity has always been expansive, spanning film production, photography, mobile gymnastics camps, and garden design.
-After moving to Pender Harbour, she envisioned a space where people could explore new crafts, experiment freely, and connect without the need to buy every tool themselves.
+Angela’s creativity has always been expansive, spanning video production, photography, mobile gymnastics programs, kids camps and garden design.
+After moving to Pender Harbour, she envisioned a space where people could find connection, explore new crafts and experiment freely without the need to buy every tool themselves.
 That vision became Mad Park Art.
-Today, Angela brings her love of photography, music, and working with children into the studio, inspiring others to tap into their own creativity.
+Today, Angela brings her love of photography, crafts, and working with children into the studio, inspiring others to tap into their own creativity.
 Recently, she has been focusing on nature photography and selling her prints — another way she shares her artistic eye with the community.
-Before her time on the Sunshine Coast, Angela spent five years fighting wildfires as a FireRanger in Ontario, an experience that honed her resilience and deepened her appreciation for collaboration and community.
+Fun fact - before her time on the Sunshine Coast, Angela spent five years fighting wildfires as a FireRanger in Ontario, an experience that honed her resilience and deepened her appreciation for collaboration and community.

 Wednesday Lachance